 - Complement the Prospect: It is a good way to establish rapport if there is anything the prospect has achieved.

-Salespersons can use different approaches to making sales presentation.
-The oldest method is the stimulus-response theory of learning (sometimes called canned presentation).
+Salespersons can use different approaches to making a sales presentations.
+The oldest method is the stimulus-response theory of learning (sometimes called the canned presentation).

 Handling of Customer Objections